-This photo is from the Iditasport® Extreme’s inaugural year in 1997 (from left to right Race Director, Billy Koitzsch and Roger Cowles).
+This photo is from the Iditasport® Extreme’s inaugural year in 1997 (from left to right Iditasport® Race Director 2014 to present– Billy Koitzsch and Roger Cowles).

-The decision to add an extra couple hundred miles on to the Classic Race that would lead you up and over Alaska Range ending in McGrath was a game changer!
-The Range is a grueling section that leaves you at the mercy of Mother Alaska, winds, ice shoots, open water and elevation gain & loss as you traverse this section.
+The decision to add an extra couple hundred miles on to the Classic race that would lead you up and over Alaska Range ending in McGrath was a game changer!
+The Range is a grueling section that leaves you at the mercy of Mother Alaska, winds, ice shoots, open water, and elevation gain/ loss as you traverse this section.
 This race was resurrected on its 20th Anniversary in 2017.
-Iditasport® Extreme is set up for the veteran winter adventurer, for those who have already proved that they have the skills and the respect of extremely unforgiving cold environments. — it is a life transforming race!
-Participants push themselves past their limits!
-There are drastic shifts in the weather and your mental preparation is tested non-stop.
-If you question your outdoor winter skills–this event is not for you.
+Iditasport® Extreme is set up for the veteran winter adventurer.
 We follow the Iron Dog Race route this will lead you through the majestic Ptarmigan Valley and down Hells Gate!

 If you have completed at least a 100 mile winter event, you are eligible to enter the Iditasport® Extreme to McGrath, Alaska!
 Priority will be given to those with the most experience.
 Please provide a detailed history in your application.